How to Repair Damaged Bricks?

 Step 1: Removing the brick: Basically, the method is to take the worn brick out that too without causing damage to the surrounding ones.
-For this you will start drilling a series of holes in the mortar.
-Proceed with a hammer and chisel slowly all around the brick until it feel loose.
-With the help of chisel, clear away the left over mortar and remove the dust with a stiff brush.
+For this, you will start drilling a series of holes in the mortar.
+Proceed with a hammer and chisel slowly all around the brick until it feels loose.
+With the help of chisel, clear away the leftover mortar and remove the dust with a stiff brush.
 You need to wet the cleaned area with water.

 - Create a mortar bed at the bottom and sides of the hole.
-Make sure it is two centimeter thick.
+Make sure it is two centimeters thick.

-- Slide the brick into the particular place on the wall.
+- Slide the brick into a particular place on the wall.

 - The mortar will ooze out, but here you need to keep tapping it.

-- With help of a trowel add some more mortar to the joint and pack it in a solid way.
+- With the help of a trowel add some more mortar to the joint and pack it solidly.

 Step 3: Wind it up: You are almost done.
-At the end, just
+In the end, just